About Barbara Sorensen

 During her clinical training and professional experience, Barbara has worked with various therapeutic modalities including Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, Narrative Therapy and Interpersonal Psychotherapy.
 Now, her work as Psychologist is mainly based on Intensive Short-Term Dynamic Psychotherapy (ISTDP).

-Barbara specialises in treating people with chronic pain and physical problems due to somatisation of emotions.
+Barbara specialises in treating people with with chronic pain and physical problems due to somatisation of emotions.
 Somatisation can be defined as the translation of emotions into the development or worsening of physical problems.
 Somatisation of emotions can cause physical problems leading to chronic pain in different areas of the body.

 Recently, Barbara participated in a panel discussion following the screening of the documentary All the Rage, which explores the connections between emotions and health through the work of renowned physician Dr John Sarno.